vincent-grafana/temp/k6/reliably_reliable/index.md

 The answer is you can’t.
 At least not by yourself.

+## How do we test and automate?
+We’re not really making a burger, right?
+In general, teams follow these three steps to properly test and automate their software processes to improve reliability.

-Involve other teams and people
+### Involve other teams and people
 You (and your team) are only one perspective.
 In the world of statistics, your sample size (effectively of 1) is too small.
 History has plenty of examples of products that were originally intended for some other purpose.
 Listerine was originally a surgical antiseptic.
 Coca-Cola was a cure for morphine addiction (and included a narcotic, cocaine).
 Microsoft Windows games, Minesweeper and Freecell, were designed to actually help train people to properly navigate “drag-and-drop”, and right and left-click more naturally.
 Without additional user input, McDonald’s Special Sauce wouldn’t need to be capitalized when written out.

 The point is your experiences and interpretations are limited to your own, and therefore your expectations around user experience, performance, and failures are likely going to be just as limited.
 Expanding your inputs to include experiences and interpretations of other teams will ensure you have a more complete representation of actual user experiences.
 What might be tolerable for you may not be tolerable for others, and vice versa as well.

-Script your failures
+### Script your failures
 Very few people enjoy doing any task more than once.
 Lots of folks I know dislike saying things multiple times.
 Instead, they’ll write instructions out so the steps can be executed without having to be repeatedly explained.
 These written instructions can also be shared easily, too.
 This limits the potential duplication of artifacts, and can mitigate “snowflake”-like instructions that may slightly differ from version to version.On that note, if someone needed to build or modify the instructions, they would be able to do so relatively easily.

 The same concept applies to failure testing efforts.
 Scripting your failures not only automates the actual execution with a certain consistency, but also allows you to be able to share your scripts and tests with other teams that may also be testing for similar failures and limits.
 If teams want to modify the scripts to adjust to their own particular needs, they are able to and can then maintain those versions for their particular teams.
 A Big Mac (and McDonalds as a brand) is generally recognized for some amount of consistency, regardless of which restaurant you visit.
 The more automation and consistency of your tests, the more reliable your expected results should be.

-80/20 rule
+### Follow the 80/20 rule
 Perhaps you’ve heard of the Pareto Principle (the 80/20 rule), but if you’re not familiar with it, that’s ok.
 In a reliability computing environment, we believe that 80% of errors and failures are caused by the top 20% of bugs.

 Nobody is perfect, and no code or system will ever be flawless.
 Flawless code and systems result in an uptime calculation of 100%, and if you do the math, that’s no easy achievement.
 You can improve your reliability and expectations by addressing the top 20% of your issues.
 Once those are addressed, re-examine your issues and prioritize the next top 20%.

-Conclusion
+## Conclusion
-At the end of the day, we’ve still made our hamburger, and people recognize our hamburger.
+At the end of the day, we actually still have made our hamburger, and people recognize our hamburger.
 It has grown a reputation for being reliable because we’ve tested it, made improvements, and automated our efforts for consistency.
 With the right practices and processes behind us, our hamburger can be reliably reliable.